-Before directly comparing student test score gains between FTC Scholarship Program participants and others in the public sector, who may or may not be ultimately eligible for program participation, it is important to gauge the degree to which these comparisons are likely to be apples-to-apples comparisons.
-This report therefore begins with a brief summary of some of the key findings of the technical paper mentioned above that describes selection into the program.
-Any selection findings could reflect either of the two factors -- differential self-selection amongst eligible students; or systematic ineligibility amongst non-participating students who still receive subsidized school meals -- but these findings are highly informative in either case.
+Program participants and others in the public sector, who may or may not be ultimately eligible for program participation, it is important to gauge the degree to which these comparisons are likely to be apples-to-apples comparisons.
+This report therefore begins with a brief summary of some of the key findings of the technical paper mentioned above

 The most natural way to make comparisons is to consider a set of students who all spent the prior year in Florida public schools and who received subsidized school meals, making them plausibly eligible to participate in the program.
-This report employs the most recent data available at the time of writing -- students who spent the 2007-08 academic year in the Florida public schools, so one can compare the students who entered the FTC Scholarship Program in 2008-09 versus potentially comparable students who did not enter the program in that year but remained free or reduced-price lunch eligible in 2008-09, according to Department of Education records.
+This report employs the most recent data available at the time of writing -- students who spent the 2008-09 academic year in the Florida public schools, so one can compare the students who entered the FTC Scholarship Program in 2009-10 versus potentially comparable students who did not enter the program in that year but remained free or reduced-price lunch eligible in 2009-10, according to Department of Education records.
 We exclude students with disabilities who could participate in the McKay Scholarship Program.
 The chart above presents some basic facts about FTC Scholarship Program participants relative to other potentially income-eligible students.
-In order to compare similar populations across bars, we restrict analysis to students who had taken either a reading or math test in public school in 2007-08; prior research suggests that this is very similar to the overall population of potential program participants who spent the prior year in a public school.
-We also limit the analysis to students who will be in grade 10 or below in 2008-09, so that this reflects the set of students for whom a test score is possible.
-By these standards, there were 1,629 new students in the FTC Scholarship program from this sample and 563,829 students who remained in the public schools and continued on subsidized school lunches in 2008-09.
+In order to compare similar populations across bars, we restrict analysis to students who had taken either a reading or math test in public school in 2008-09; prior research suggests that this is very similar to the overall population of potential program participants who spent the prior year in a public school.
+We also limit the analysis to students who would be in grade 10 or below in 2009-10, so that this reflects the set of students for whom a test score is possible.
+By these standards, there were 2,408 new students in the FTC Scholarship program from this sample and 641,873 students who remained in the public schools and continued on subsidized school lunches in 2009-10.

 One observes that FTC Scholarship Program participants differ from nonparticipants on all of the characteristics easily observed in the administrative record.

-Scholarship participants are more likely than non-participants to be black, and less likely to be Hispanic or white, and participants are less likely than are non-participants to speak English as a second language.
-Scholarship participants are more economically disadvantaged than are non-participants on average.
-While all children in both the participant and non-participant groups were self-reported to be eligible for subsidized lunch at some point in the 2007-2008 school year, participants were more likely to qualify for free lunch as of the last survey taken, while non-participants were more likely to qualify only for reduced-price lunch, indicating that scholarship participants were relatively disadvantaged, even conditional on reported income eligibility.
+Scholarship participants are more likely than non-participants to be black, and less likely to be Hispanic or white, and participants are less likely than are non-participants to speak lunch at some point in the 2008-09 school year, participants were more likely to qualify for free lunch as of the last survey taken, while non-participants were more likely to qualify only for reduced-price lunch, indicating that scholarship participants were relatively disadvantaged, even conditional on reported income eligibility.
 Finally, and perhaps most importantly, scholarship participants have significantly poorer test performance in the year prior to starting the scholarship program than do nonparticipants.
-On both the Stanford mathematics and the Stanford reading tests, 2008-09 non-participants out-performed 2008-09 scholarship participants in the 2007-08 school year, when both groups were still attending public schools.
-All of these differences are large in magnitude and are statistically significant, and indicate that scholarship participants tend to be considerably more disadvantaged and lower-performing upon entering the program than their non-participating counterparts.
+On both the FCAT mathematics and FCAT reading tests, 2009-10 non-participants out-performed 2009-10 scholarship participants in the 2008-09 school year, when both groups were still attending public schools.3 All of these differences are large in magnitude and are statistically significant, and indicate that scholarship participants tend to be considerably more disadvantaged and lower-performing upon entering the program than their non-participating counterparts.
+These differences are very similar to those observed in years past and reported in prior program reports.